tmm1/stackprof/README.md

-  - stack frames are collected via `rb_profile_frames`, which provides low-overhead C-API access to the VM's call stack. no object allocations occur in this path, allowing stackprof to collect callstacks for in allocation mode.
+  - stack frames are collected via `rb_profile_frames`, which provides low-overhead C-API access to the VM's call stack. no object allocations occur in this path, allowing stackprof to collect callstacks even in allocation mode.

 ### aggregation